 There is a lot of commentary out there about the mids of the Vintage 30.
 First off, the guitar is all about the mids.
 But yes, you do get slightly stronger mids than staples such as the G12M Greenback or the G12T-75.
 The highs have a bell-like warmth that will lean into some crunch when pushed.
 Lows are a little firm, which is to suggest that things are under control without being restricted.

 Lay your peepers on these tone samples of the Vintage 30:

 What about some specs:

 Sensitivity: 100 dB

 For me, the Vintage 30 is neck and neck with the G12M Greenback as a desert island choice.
 If I could be stranded with a 4×12, I’d go with a pair of each.
 And yes, I did mix them in the same cab.
-I will discuss blending the Vintage 30 in another article, as I have more variations to try out to offer a more thorough insight.
+I discuss blending the V30 in other articles (here and here).

 Given the opportunity, definitely check out the official Celestion Vintage 30 Impulse Response.
 And with regard to mixing speakers, the IRs are a great testing ground for that.
 A blend that is really catching my ear is the V30 with the GL-50GL Lynchback.
 If they made the real-world physical G12-50GL in a 16Ω , I’d pair it with a Vintage 30 in a hot minute.

 For reference, this Celestion Vintage 30 speaker evaluation was conducted with a Fractal Axe-Fx II XL+ and Fractal MFC-101 MIDI Foot Controller.
 Cabs in use are Marshall 1960B, Mojotone British, and Peavey 6505.
 All are 4×12 closed back.